caseyanderson/bukobot/cura_notes.md

 INSERT PHOTO HERE

-## Configuration
+## Object Configuration

 1. Put your `STL` file on the computer.
 2. In Cura, click the `Load` button and navigate to your file to import.
-The button looks like this:
+The button looks like this: photo

-INSERT PHOTO HERE

 3. Now that your object is on the platform (the word Cura uses to refer to the bed) you can make alterations to it including:

- * **rotate**: rotates the orientation of the STL file on the platform (X, Y, or Z via axes).
+ * `rotate`: rotates the orientation of the STL file on the platform (X, Y, or Z via axes).
 Notice that this button also reveals `lay flat` (i.e. "force this object to rest on the platform" ) and `reset` options.
 By default rotation changes are in increments of 15 degrees. `Shift-clicking` on the model will enable one to rotate in increments of 1 degree.
- * **scale**: adjusts the size of the object.
+ * `scale`: adjusts the size of the object.
 To increase its size change the scale to a number greater than 1, to decrease change scale to a number less than 1.
 By default `Uniform scale` is locked, however one can override it by clicking on the lock.
 Additionally, the `To max` button increases the object's size to the maximum print size available on the Bukobot.
- * **mirror**:
+ * `mirror`: flips the model on the X, Y, or Z access.

+## Print Configuration

+The bulk of the work around 3D Printing goes into fine-tuning print configuration settings for the job at hand.
+This is not a fast process and generally involves a lot of trial and error.
+To give an idea of how long

 ## misc notes